 Process & Deliverables

-During the RDP engagement, we’ll go through the following:
+During the DDP engagement, we’ll go through the following:

 A typical kick-off lasts 2-4 days, usually on-site and face-to-face, to gather and understand the technical and business requirements for your software product.
 We’ll go through activities that include: